Gnopps/obsidian-rewarder/README.md

 #### Special characters settings

-- _Start of metadada_: What character is used as prefix for completed tasks in daily notes
+- _Completed task_: What character is used as prefix for completed tasks in daily notes
 - _Start/End of metadata_: Allows you to define between what characters your rewards have the data of occurence and inventory.
 Defaults to "{" and "}".

 ### Commands